ericnewton/janet-sdl2-tutorial/README.md

 the tutorial at `thenumb.at`, converting the examples into Janet and expanding the FFI bindings as necessary.

-The examples intend to stay true to the C++ examples and should be easy enough to follow along between the two.
+The examples intend to stay true to the original C++ and should be easy enough to follow along between the two.
 Forgive me if there are any blatent errors as I'm new to both Janet and SDL2.